Causes, Effects and Solutions to Mining Pollution

 Humans may also have to battle with problems like cancer, organ damage, and other severe conditions due to constant closeness to active mines.

-4. Water pollution
+4. Water Pollution

-On the other hand, the chemicals from the mines can also pollute our water bodies.
+But that’s not all, as there are more troubles with using these chemicals.
 For example, sulfur and cyanide are dangerous for any living thing, and when they accumulate in large quantities, you can imagine the effect they’ll have on our water.
 They can render the water bodies poisonous.

 Amazing Solutions to Mining Pollution